Open Mike

 About the Author

 Dr. Michael Eric Dyson is an award-winning and New York Times bestselling author of over twenty books, a widely celebrated professor, a prominent public intellectual, an ordained Baptist minister, and a noted political analyst.
 He is a two-time NAACP Image Award winner, and the winner of the American Book Award for Come Hell or High Water: Hurricane Katrina and the Color of Disaster.
 His book The Black Presidency: Barack Obama and the Politics of Race in America was a Kirkus Prize finalist.
-He is the co-author of Unequal with Marc Favreau.
 He is also a highly sought after public speaker who is known to excite both secular and sacred audiences.
 A native of Detroit, Michigan, he currently lives in Nashville, Tennessee.
-He invites you to follow him on Twitter @michaeledyson and on his official Facebook page (facebook.com/michaelericdyson).
+This is his first book for teens.
+Follow him on Twitter @michaeledyson and on his official Facebook page (facebook.com/michaelericdyson).

 Learn more about this author